boldsuck/haveno-reto-docs/docs/trade-recommendations/payment_methods/SEPA.md

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.

 Once the XMR Seller receives your payment they will confirm in Haveno-reto and your security deposit and your purchased trade amount will be available in your wallet.
-**!
-Warning !
-Please send payment only to the details provided by the XMR Seller in their Haveno-reto account, and the payment description blank.**
+**Warning** Please send payment only to the details provided by the XMR Seller in their Haveno-reto account, and the payment description blank.

 #### 10. How do I sell XMR with my SEPA account?
 You can sell XMR with SEPA on Haveno-reto in 2 waysː